manuel-munoz-aguirre/PyHIST/docs/parameters.md

 * [Random sampling](#random): parameters applicable to the random sampling method only.
 * [Graph segmentation](#graph): parameters applicable to the graph-based segmentation method only.

-## Graph-based segmentation parameter tuning examples:
+### Graph-based segmentation parameter tuning examples
 * [k-const](#kconst)
 * [Borders and corners](#borderscorners)